pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 # The steps of Zhang's method

 Below, we'll be changing between vector/matrix formulations of equations and their scalar value forms.
-Though less compact, it's crucial so that we can rewrite the equations into ones that can be solved with powerful techniques like SVD or non-linear least squares optimization.
+The scalar value expansion of these equations are required so that we can reformulate these equations into ones that can be solved with powerful techniques like SVD or non-linear least squares optimization.

 ## Zhang.1) Compute initial intrinsic matrix, A